Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Algorithms

 \subsection{Optimization algorithms}

-\textbf{Screening} (a.k.a. virtual screening) involves searching over a pre-enumerated library of molecules exhaustively.
+\textbf{Screening} (a.k.a. virtual screening) involves searching over a pre-enumerated library of molecules.
 We include \underline{Screening} as a baseline, which randomly samples ZINC 250k~\cite{sterling2015zinc}.
-Model-based screening (\underline{MolPAL})~\cite{graff2021accelerating} instead trains a surrogate model and prioritizes molecules that are scored highly by the surrogate to accelerate screening.
-We adopt the implementation from the original paper and treat it as a model-based version of screening.
+Model-based screening~\cite{svensson2017improving,hernandez2017parallel,ahmed2018efficient,gentile2020deep,graff2021accelerating,graff2022self} instead trains a surrogate model and prioritizes molecules that are scored highly by the surrogate to accelerate screening.
+We adopt the implementation from the original paperof \underline{MolPAL}~\cite{graff2021accelerating} and treat it as a model-based version of screening.

 \textbf{Genetic Algorithm (GA)} is a popular heuristic algorithm inspired by natural evolutionary processes.
 It combines \textit{mutation} and/or \textit{crossover} perturbing a \textit{mating pool} to enable exploration in the design space.
 We include \underline{SMILES GA}~\cite{yoshikawa2018population} that defines actions based on SMILES context-free grammar and a modified version of \underline{STONED}~\cite{nigam2021beyond} that directly manipulates tokens in SELFIES strings.
 Unlike the string-based GAs that only have mutation steps, \underline{Graph GA}~\cite{jensen2019graph} derives crossover rules from graph matching and includes both atom- and fragment-level mutations.
 Finally, we include \underline{SynNet}~\cite{gao2021amortized} as a synthesis-based example that applies a genetic algorithm on binary fingerprints and decodes to synthetic pathways.
 We adopt the implementation of SMILES GA and Graph GA from Guacamol~\cite{brown2019guacamol}, STONED, and SynNet from the original paper.
 We also include the original implementation of a deep learning enhanced version of SELFIES-based GA from~\cite{nigam2019augmenting} and label it as \underline{GA+D}.